If you love working with children and you'd like to live, work and travel for 1 year in the USA, then we have the perfect opportunity for you.

 the application process

-- Nicola, our friendly Au Pair coordinator, will call you for a brief telephone interview.
+- Our friendly Au Pair coordinator will call you for a brief telephone interview.
 You will chat about your experience and be introduced to the application process.

 - If your telephone interview is successful, you will receive an email with information about the next stage of the application process.
 You will be given a date for a face-to-face interview, and information about references and medical forms.